[1976 Code § 22-1]

 The Township Committee of Holmdel Township has decided and hereby determines that it is necessary and advisable and is in the best interests of the inhabitants of Holmdel Township that by joint or parallel action by or on behalf of Holmdel Township, Hazlet Township and the Borough of Union Beach, each a municipal corporation of the State of New Jersey, situate in the County of Monmouth and herein called "municipalities," there be created a sewerage authority, pursuant to said Sewerage Authorities Law, as a public body corporate and politic and an agency and instrumentality of said municipalities for the purposes of the relief of water in or bordering the State from pollution arising from causes within the area of the municipalities and the relief of waters in, -bordering or entering said area from pollution or threatened pollution and the consequent improvement of conditions affecting the public health.

 The Bayshore Regional Sewerage Authority shall consist of six members thereof, and two of such members shall be appointed by the Governing Body of each of the municipalities in accordance with the provisions of the Sewerage Authorities Law.
-(The Bayshore Regional Sewerage Authority shall be authorized to establish an annual salary for each of its members of not more than $2,000.)
+The Bayshore Regional Sewerage Authority shall be authorized to establish an annual salary for each of its members for the year 2024 of not more than $3,500.
+For each year thereafter, the maximum annual salary for each member shall be computed by applying a factor, based upon the annual increase or decrease in the Cost of Living Adjustment (COLA) to the maximum salary for the prior year to determine the yearly adjusted maximum salary of each member.
+The annual salary of the Board of Commissioners shall be reviewed by the Bayshore Regional Sewerage Authority member municipalities every 10 years to determine if a change to the maximum salary allowed is appropriate.

 [1976 Code § 22-4]